fluxcd/source-controller/docs/spec/v1alpha1/common.md

 	// +required
 	URL string `json:"url"`

-	// Revision is a human readable identifier traceable in the origin source system.
+	// Revision is a human readable identifier traceable in the origin
-	// It can be a commit sha, git tag, a helm index timestamp,
+	// source system.
+It can be a Git commit sha, Git tag, a Helm index
-	// a helm chart version, a checksum, etc.
+	// timestamp, a Helm chart version, etc.
 	// +optional
 	Revision string `json:"revision"`

+	// Checksum is the SHA1 checksum of the artifact.
+	// +optional
+	Checksum string `json:"checksum"`

 	// LastUpdateTime is the timestamp corresponding to the last
 	// update of this artifact.